-This review included 6,698 cases with a preventive detention motion that was filed between July 2017 and June 2023.
-Further this review reports on the 5,143 cases with a court disposition as of approximately July 31, 2023.
-Sentenced cases made up 53.1% of closed cases and included cases that received a deferred sentence, case with a conditional discharge, and sentenced cases.
+This review included 6,698 cases with a preventive detention motion filed between July 2017 and June 2023.
+Further, this review reports on the 5,143 cases with a court disposition as of approximately July 31, 2023.
+Sentenced cases comprised 53.1% of closed cases and included cases that received a deferred sentence, a case with a conditional discharge, and sentenced cases.
 Dismissed and nolled is meant to distinguish between cases dismissed by the Court and cases dismissed by the prosecution.
 Dismissed cases (23.8%) and nolled cases (22%) accounted for 45.8% of the closed cases.
 Other types of case closures accounted for the remaining 1.1% of court cases with a disposition.

-A slightly larger percent of cases with a preventive detention motion were granted (47.7%) compared to denied motions (44.7%).
-In total 508 cases or 7.6% were not granted or denied.
+A slightly larger percentage of cases with a preventive detention motion were granted (47.7%) compared to denied motions (44.7%).
+In total, 508 cases, or 7.6%, were not granted or denied.
 Almost 70% of PTD motions were filed on violent crime cases.
 The fewest PTD motions were filed on drug and DWI cases.
-Unsurprisingly, since the largest number and percent of cases in which a motion were filed were violent the large majority of cases or almost 70% that were denied or granted were violent.
+Unsurprisingly, since the most significant number and percent of cases in which a motion was filed were violent, most cases, or almost 70%, were denied or granted.

-Also, unsurprisingly as the FTA score increased a smaller number and percent of motions were denied.
-Only 4.8% of cases with an FTA score of 6 were denied and an FTA score of 6 accounted for 16.9% of all granted motions.
-Like FTA scale scores as the NCA score increased a smaller number and percent of motions were denied and a smaller number and percent were granted when scores were lower.
+Also, unsurprisingly, as the FTA score increased, a smaller number and percentage of motions were denied.
+Only 4.8% of cases with an FTA score of 6 were denied; an FTA score of 6 accounted for 16.9% of all granted motions.
+Like FTA scale scores, as the NCA score increased, a smaller number and percentage of motions were denied, and a smaller number and percentage were granted when scores were lower.

-As of approximately July 31, 2023, 76.8% of the cases on which a preventive detention motion had been filed had been closed.
-Unreported before now this review includes an analysis of how cases with a preventive detention motion were disposed.
-Of the 4,763 closed cases with a denied or granted preventive detention motion more than 55% were sentenced, 22.1% were dismissed by the Court, and 21.4% were nolle'd by the prosecution.
+As of approximately July 31, 2023, 76.8% of the cases in which a preventive detention motion had been filed had been closed.
+Unreported before now, this review includes an analysis of how cases with a preventive detention motion were disposed of.
+Of the 4,763 closed cases with a denied or granted preventive detention motion, more than 55% were sentenced, 22.1% were dismissed by the Court, and 21.4% were nolle'd by the prosecution.

-The majority of cases in which motions were granted led to a conviction and were sentenced (62.9%) but 19.3% of these cases were dismissed and 17.8% were nolle'd.
-This pattern was somewhat different for cases with denied motions with a smaller percent being sentenced.
-In denied motion cases 25.7% of the cases were eventually dismissed, 25.9% were nolle'd and 48.4% were sentenced.
-Court cases with a granted motion were more likely to be convicted and sentenced but whether the preventive detention motion was granted or dismissed a large percent of cases were eventually dismissed or nolle'd.
+Most cases in which motions were granted led to a conviction and were sentenced (62.9%), but 19.3% of these cases were dismissed, and 17.8% were nolle'd.
+This pattern was somewhat different for cases with denied motions, with a smaller percentage being sentenced.
+In denied motion cases, 25.7% were eventually dismissed, 25.9% were nolle'd, and 48.4% were sentenced.
+Court cases with a granted motion were more likely to be convicted and sentenced, but a large percentage of cases were eventually dismissed.

-Sentenced court case average length in days in the court system was twice as long as nolle'd cases and approximately 3 times longer than dismissed cases.
+The average length of sentenced court cases in days in the court system was twice as long as nolle prossed cases and approximately 3 times longer than dismissed cases.
 This was an expected finding.
 Sentenced court cases also had much longer lengths of stay in the MDC compared to dismissed cases and nolle'd cases.
-The median length of sentenced court cases with a granted motion was 256 days and for court cases with a denied motion 310.5 days.
+The median length of sentenced court cases with a granted motion was 256 days, and for court cases with a denied motion, 310.5 days.

-Court cases with a denied pretrial detention motion spent approximately 8 days in the MDC regardless of disposition type (sentenced, dismissed or nolled).
+Court cases with a denied pretrial detention motion spent approximately 8 days in the MDC regardless of disposition type (sentenced, dismissed, or nolled).
 Sentenced court cases with a granted motion spent 259.7 days in the MDC compared with dismissed cases with a median of 121 days and nolle'd cases with a median of 123.6 days.